albanie/mcnRFCN/README.md

 R-FCN
 ---

 **NOTICE: This repo is no longer maintained.
-For an easy to use object detector that is actively maintained, I recommend considering the PyTorch Mask R-CNN [implementation](https://github.com/facebookresearch/maskrcnn-benchmark).**
+For an easy-to-use object detector that is actively maintained, I recommend considering the PyTorch Mask R-CNN [implementation](https://github.com/facebookresearch/maskrcnn-benchmark).**

 This repo contains code to download and evaluate the R-FCN object detector